 We are all part of this giant ecosystem.

-If the individuals themselves learn the key elements to living a good life and properly define exactly how much wealth they need to live a good life, such problems may be solved.
+If individuals learn the critical elements of living a good life and properly define how much wealth they need to live a good life, such problems may be solved.

-By not addressing these issues, we are only preparing a worse future for future generations.
+We are only preparing a worse future for future generations by not addressing these issues.

 How Much Is Enough Quotes